Children’s Home Society of Virginia is now offering a variety of training opportunities for educators, staff and foster/adoptive parents.

 - CHSVA offers trainings to benefit and support educators, case workers and foster or adoptive parents

 - Trainings can be held at a CHSVA location or at your facility

 - Trainings vary from 1.5 to 3 hours long

 - There is a small fee for training and participants will receive a certificate upon completion

-- CHS provides annual training opportunities for adoptive and foster parents in the fall and spring
+- CHSVA provides annual training opportunities for adoptive and foster parents in the fall and spring

 - Training topics vary based on need and request from families

 Available Training Topics include:

 - Understanding Adult and Child Attachment Styles

 Additional trainings can be created at the request of agencies and/or families.